wasifzaman182/Safety-Critical-Systems/README.md

 ## 4. Architectural Design and Requirements Allocation
     Architectural design involves defining the overall structure of a system.
-    **High level decisions** Regarding data flow and storage, control flow and execution logic.
+    **High-level decisions** Regarding data flow and storage, control flow and execution logic.
     **Quality Attributes** In terms of scalability, Maintainability, Reliability, security, and performance
     **Mapping Requirements** Involves mapping each system requirement to the specific component responsible for fulfilling that requirement.
-    **Traceability** Helps in validating that each requirement is addressed and tested by architectural component.
+    **Traceability** Helps in validating that each requirement is addressed and tested by architectural components.
     **Verification and Validation** Involves confirming that the system, as built meets the user’s needs.
     **Evolution and Changes** It helps In managing changes efficiently by understanding which components need modification or extension